 As the priests served before God in the earthly sanctuary, so John saw 24 elders serving in the heavenly sanctuary.
 Each of the 24 classes took its turn in alternation for the duties of the services in the temple of the Lord.

-Another view sees the 24 elders representing Israel in its completest sense (Revelation 7:4)—two elders from each tribe, one representing literal Israel, God’s children before the cross.
-And the other, the Christian church or spiritual Israel – God’s people after the cross.
+This view sees the 24 elders representing Israel in its completest sense (Revelation 7:4).
+There are two elders from each tribe.
+One representing literal Israel or God’s children before the cross.
+And the other, represents spiritual Israel or the Christian church after the cross.
 Thus, they may be equated to the 12 patriarchs of the Old Testament and the 12 disciples in the New Testament.
-This view stresses the symbolic character of these people, instead of considering them to be literal individuals that are now in heaven (v.
-1).
+This view stresses the symbolic character of these people, instead of considering them to be literal individuals that are now in heaven (verse 1).

 In His service,